AdeebNqo/cloudlets/backend/1.1.5/readme.md

 (Note, the cloudlet will wait for 2 seconds before sending response to `server/login`.
 This should be enough time to subscribe to the channnel after connecting on the client side.)
+4. Client: Connect to channels `client/connecteduser` and `client/service`

 ####Requesting service